The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 For very large datasets, the ZODIAC network may not fit in 1TB system

 memory and more.
-Please, perform a feature alignment between your
+Please, perform a feature alignment between our

 LC-MS/MS runs to reduce the number of compounds and thus reduce the size